wozgonon/tuple/README.md

 ## Yet another verion of LISP?

-No and sort of.
-No it is a set of components that one can put together in various ways one of which is a LISP like language.
+Not quite, it is a set of components that one can put together in various ways one of which is a LISP like language.

 LISP syntax is very simple, the syntax S-Expressions, is very easy to parse and the basic interpretter Eval is very easy to write.

-LISP has an interesting property called (Homoiconicity)[https://en.wikipedia.org/wiki/Homoiconicity].
+LISP has an interesting property called [Homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity).
 Whereas a language like C or Java has it's own syntax and might store or communicate data using another syntax such as JSON or XML.
 LISP just uses the say format S-Expressions as the language syntax and for data, which makes interesting things easy.